Group Portrait: Recording, production

+The album consisted of 63 songs on 4 CDs or cassette tapes.
 According to reviewer Byron Mucklow, no remixing was done for this compilation; the material was digitally remastered from the master tapes.
 He describes the sound as "clear and punchy".

 Critical reception

 Rock music critic Bill Wyman wrote a generally dismissive review of Group Portrait, for the Chicago Reader, calling it "an altogether fitting testament to Chicago's hippie self-absorption and dopey excesses."
 He called Chicago "probably the most unforgivably terrible rock 'n' roll band of the 70s" and said Group Portrait memorialized the band "in suitably monstrous fashion".
 He goes on to say that Chicago had some "decent" singles, already collected on two greatest-hits albums, and names "Wishing You Were Here" as the group's "most notable performance".
 In his opinion much of the lesser-known material included on Group Portrait belongs in "the nether reaches of our subconscious."

 In The Detroit News and Free Press, on the other hand, Group Portrait was faulted for not including more of Chicago's less popular tracks, saying it only "[dipped] a toenail into the vaults", and calling it "a comprehensive if conservative retrospective."
 Group Portrait merited five out of a possible eight eighth notes on the paper's rating scale – not essential listening, but recommended for fans of the group.